Home Services Publications Links What's New

 Did you know that centuries before Christ’s birth the pagan Romans exchanged valentines at this same season?
 On February 14 they celebrated an idolatrous festival in honor of their “valentine” Lupercus, the “hunter of wolves”?
 The Romans called the festival the “Lupercalia.”

-The custom of exchanging valentines and all the other traditions in honor of Lupercus—the defied hero-hunter of Rome - “have been handed down from the Roman festival of the Lupercalia, celebrated in the month of February, when names of young women were put into a box and drawn out by men as chance directed,” admits the Encyclopedia Americana, art.
+The custom of exchanging valentines and all the other traditions in honor of Lupercus—the deified hero-hunter of Rome - “have been handed down from the Roman festival of the Lupercalia, celebrated in the month of February, when names of young women were put into a box and drawn out by men as chance directed,” admits the Encyclopedia Americana, art.
 “St. Valentine’s Day.”

 When Constantine made Christianity the official religion of the Roman Empire, there was some talk in church circles of discarding this pagan free-for-all, but the Romans citizens wouldn’t hear of it!
 So they agreed that the holiday would continue as it was.